jonathondgebhardt/AOC-2022/README.md

-# AOC-2022
-Advent of Code 2022
+# Advent of Code

-Hopefully I make it further than 2021!
+This template is inspired by https://github.com/fspoettel/advent-of-code-rust.
+More details about using this template will be added.